-DETERMINING FAMILY SIZE FOR INCOME ELIGIBILTY
+MS 3570 DETERMINING FAMILY SIZE FOR INCOME ELIGIBILTY

-[For the purpose of determining eligibility for child care, a family consists of the head of household, the second responsible adult if present, and any children under age nineteen (19) and living in the home that the HOH and/or RA are responsible for the care of.
-This would not include children that belong to other adults in the home or adults with no established relationship to children applying for CCAP.]
+For purposes of determining eligibility for child care, a family consists of the head of household, the second responsible adult if present, and any children under age nineteen (19) and living in the home.

-- Example 1: Household consists of Susie, Jed, her boyfriend, and Susie's two (2) children, ages three (3) and six (6).
+- Example 1: Household consists of Susie, Jed her boyfriend, and Susie's two (2) children, ages three (3) and six (6).
 Susie needs child care for her children.
 Susie is the head of household.
 Family size is three (3) and consists of Susie and her two (2) children.
 Susie's income is counted. - Example 2: Household consists of Mary, her husband, Tim, and their two (2) children, ages three (3) and six (6).
 Mary and Tim need child care for the three (3) year old.
 Mary is the head of household.
 Tim is the responsible adult.
 Family size is four (4) and consists of Mary, Tim, and their two (2) children.
 Mary and Tim's income is counted. - Example 3: Household consists of Cindy, Cindy's mom, Hilda, and Cindy's two (2) children, ages three (3) and six (6).
 Cindy needs child care for her children.
 Cindy is the head of household.
 Family size is three (3) and consists of Cindy and her two (2) children.
 Cindy's income is counted. - Example 4: Household consists of Jenny, sixteen (16), Connie (Jenny's aunt), Sam (Connie's husband), Otto (Jenny's cousin) and Drew, Jenny's baby.
 Jenny is a teen parent and needs child care for her baby.
 Jenny is the head of household.
 Family size is two (2) and consists of Jenny and Drew.
 Jenny's income is counted. - Example 5: Household consists of Mimi, her husband Sam, Tootie, their sixteen (16) year old daughter, and their three (3) month old nephew, Jason.
 Mimi needs child care for Jason.
 Mimi is head of household.
 Sam is the responsible adult.
 Household size is four (4) and consists of Mimi, Sam, Tootie and Jason.
 Mimi and Sam's income is counted.